highlightxyz/highlight-embed-showcase/README.md

 ## Introduction

-Superchain Chiblings ([Highlight page](https://highlight.xyz/mint/66a10e2da960c995e3019817)) is an NFT art collection of 20,000 characters created by Secretpikachu ([X/Twitter](https://x.com/ttyl5h/)).
+Superchain Chiblings ([Highlight page](https://highlight.xyz/mint/66a10e2da960c995e3019817)) is an NFT art collection of 20,000 characters created by Secretpikachu ([X/Twitter](https://x.com/ttyl5h/)) and released on [Base](https://www.base.org/).
 To enhance the project's minting experience, they partnered with bartosjiri ([X/Twitter](https://x.com/bartosjiri_)) to develop a custom website for the project.

 The following is bartosjiri's breakdown of the website development, utilizing Highlight's embed feature ([docs](https://support.highlight.xyz/knowledge-base/for-creators/selling-your-nfts/sell-on-your-own-site-using-embeds)).